pdjonov/vec3.net/Content/posts/2025-09-01-rendering-an-infinite-grid.md

 	});
 </script>

-Read on to find out _exactly_ how that image is rendered.
+Read on to find out _exactly_ how it's rendered.

 # Implementation

-This discussion will be using some Vulkan terminology, and the shader code is in [Slang](https://shader-slang.org/), but it should all be trivial to translate to other languages and APIs.
-For instance, the image above is powered by a WebGL implementation, which you can find right in this page's source.
+This post will be using some Vulkan terminology, and the shader code is in [Slang](https://shader-slang.org/), but it should all be trivial to translate to other languages and APIs.
+For instance, the image above on this very page is powered by a WebGL implementation (which you can find in the page source).

-First of all, it's an infinite plane.
+To start, I'm rendering an infinite plane.
 It doesn't have any real geometric structure, so it doesn't need vertex buffers and so on.
-To kick this off, I just bind the pipeline and kick off a `vkCmdDraw` for 4 vertices (since what I want is logically a _quad_).
+I just bind the correct pipeline and kick off a `vkCmdDraw` for 4 vertices (since what I want is logically a _quad_).
 The pipeline uses a triangle _fan_ topology, but this could just as well have been a triangle strip (with appropriate adjustments in the vertex shader).

 ## The vertex shader